Entropy-Aware On-Policy Distillation of Language Models: Related Work

 \section{Related Work}

-\textbf{Knowledge Distillation}~\cite{buciluǎ2006model, hinton2015distilling} trains a smaller model to approximate a larger model's output distribution.
+\textbf{Knowledge Distillation}~\cite{bucilua2006model, hinton2015distilling} trains a smaller model to approximate a larger model's output distribution.
 For auto-regressive models, various approaches have been proposed, including matching token-level distributions~\cite{sanh2019distilbert}, teacher-generated sequences~\cite{kim2016sequence}, attention scores~\cite{wang2020minilm}, and alternative divergence objectives~\cite{wen2023f, ko2024distillm, shing2025taid} to overcome limitations of forward and reverse KL.
-To address exposure bias from the mismatch between teacher-generated training data and self-generated sequences at inference~\cite{bengio2015scheduled, ranzato2015sequence}, several on-policy methods have been proposed, including combining off-policy and on-policy data~\cite{lin2020autoregressive, agarwal2024policy}, reverse KL over student-generated contexts~\cite{gu2023minillm, lu2025onpolicydistillation}, and interleaved sampling~\cite{xu2024speculative}.
-In this paper, we build upon on-policy distillation~\cite{lu2025onpolicydistillation} by leveraging dense teacher supervision and effectively transferring the teacher's uncertainty based on its entropy.
+To address exposure bias from the mismatch between teacher-generated training data and self-generated sequences at inference~\cite{bengio2015scheduled, ranzato2015sequence}, several on-policy methods have been proposed, including combining off-policy and on-policy data~\cite{lin2020autoregressive, agarwal2024policy}, reverse KL over student-generated contexts~\cite{gu2024minillm, lu2025onpolicydistillation}, and interleaved sampling~\cite{xu2024speculative}.
+In addition, approaches that adapt the divergence objective based on teacher-student discrepancy measures, such as entropy gaps~\cite{amara2022bd}, head-tail mismatch~\cite{wu2025rethinking}, and vocabulary-level discrepancy~\cite{jung2025todi}, have also been explored.
+Our work specifically focuses on the instability and diversity degradation caused by reverse KL in high-entropy regions under on-policy distillation, selectively applying forward KL based on teacher uncertainty.

 \textbf{Reasoning Abilities of Language Models} have advanced through prompting~\cite{wei2022chain, yao2023tree}, test-time scaling~\cite{muennighoff2025s1, snell2024scaling}, and distillation from larger models~\cite{guha2025openthoughts, he2025deepmath, guo2025deepseek}.
 Recently, RL methods have received particular attention, including methods that optimize verifiable rewards~\cite{shao2024deepseekmath, yu2025dapo, liu2503understanding} or apply step-level supervision using process reward models~\cite{uesato2022solving, lightman2023let}.
 In addition, \citet{cheng2025reasoning, wang2025beyond} have proposed entropy-based methods to encourage exploration during training.
 Instead of relying on intrinsic entropy for exploration, our method uses teacher-guided KL selection to transfer uncertainty and distributional structure.